"Practicing effective self-care may be able to reduce Fibromyalgia symptoms by 90%."

 Next, try the forward fold.
 Open up your feet, hip distance apart and distribute them with even weight and just hinge at your hips forward.
 Bend your knees as much as you can.
 Envision that your fingers are going towards the ground and you can straighten up your legs.
 Literally all you’re trying to do is create an inversion that releases your hamstrings and your lower back and it calms your central nervous system to give you a nice sweet sense of calm.

-The more that you stretch the better you have a chance of getting better sleep and this translates to a better day.
+The more that you stretch the better chance you have of getting better sleep and that translates to a better day.

 When you breathe the air into your tissues and take time to stretch and hold the pose into your tissues, you are able to release trauma or physical pain in there.
 Inhale with the movement, exhale with the movement.
 Always breathing in and exhaling with every single movement.